Menu

 This anthology could go on, but it should be obvious now that it is all a big game, naming teams after animals and objects, clans and creatures, bellwethers and benefactors; a game motivated by whim and romance, fad and fancy, and sometimes just plain silliness.
 It is a game that every team played at least once in some local and short-lived fanfare.
 Any number can play, from one sportswriter to a thousand fans.
 It is a game with no rules.

 So what, you say.
 Well let me suggest what is wrong with this name game.
 Since sports are coordinated activities directed at objective goals following absolute rules, it would be interesting at some intellectual level if the contests made some attempt to pose as allegories to real battles in the real world.
 For example, Pirates vs. Mariners, Cowboys vs. Indians, David vs. Goliath, Sun vs. Rain, Wellington vs. Napoleon.
-But alas, no — what we have are fractured allegories like Tigers vs. Rockies, A's vs. Indians, Red Wings vs. Maple Leafs.
+But alas, no — what we have are fractured allegories like Tigers vs. Rockies, Orioles vs. Indians, Red Wings vs. Maple Leafs.

 When two teams meet, headlines of that contest often play along with the suggested metaphor, if there is one, like "Tigers Maul …" or "Giants Stomp …" Unfortunately these headlines and stories are usually half-witted because look who the Giants stomped, the Rockies.
 What is the imagery in describing a basketball game between the Atlanta Hawks and the Miami Heat?
 Is it a large bird being chased by a flaming basketball?
 How do you visualize the mascots in a contest between the Vikings and the Jets?
 Is it Eric the Red thrusting a lance into the side of a Boeing 747?
 And what in the world is the allegory for a game between the Jazz and the Magic?